AntoineD/docstring-inheritance/README.md

 """
 ```

+Here the section is `Attributes`,
-Here the keys are the attribute names.
+the sub-sections describe the attribute names.
 The description for the attribute `y` has been overridden
 and the description for the attribute `z` has been added.
 The only remaining description from the parent is for the attribute `x`.